Female Fertility and Cancer Treatment

 The article may be useful for people born with ovaries and a uterus.

-Fertility is the ability to become pregnant and have a child.
-When a female is born, her ovaries hold hundreds of thousands of eggs.
-Starting at the end of puberty until menopause, about 15-20 immature eggs (oocytes) are released every month.
+Fertility is the ability to get pregnant and have a child.
+When you are born, your ovaries hold hundreds of thousands of eggs.
+From the end of puberty until menopause, about 15-20 immature eggs (oocytes) are released each month.
 One of these will fully develop and become a mature oocyte.
 This mature oocyte is released into the fallopian tube.
-The egg is then either fertilized by sperm, which leads to pregnancy, or a woman will get her period (menstruate).
+The egg is then either fertilized by sperm, which leads to pregnancy, or you will get your period (menstruate).

 Chemotherapy and Fertility

-There is no way of knowing which women treated for cancer will become infertile.
-The risk is based on
+There is no way of knowing who will become infertile with cancer treatment.
+The risk is based on:

-- The medication(s) used: receiving more than one medication makes predicting fertility even harder. the dose that is given.
+• The medication(s) used: receiving more than one medication makes predicting fertility even harder.

-Many studies look at when the menstrual cycle restarts as a predictor of fertility.
-Pregnancy cannot happen if your period doesn't return.
-However, the return of periods does not always mean you can get pregnant.
-Women who get their period back after therapy are still at risk of starting menopause earlier than women who did not have chemotherapy or radiation.
+Many studies look at when your menstrual cycle restarts as a predictor of fertility.
+Pregnancy cannot happen if your period doesn't return, but the return of periods does not always mean you can get pregnant.
+If you get your period back after therapy, you are also at risk of starting menopause earlier than those who did not have chemotherapy or radiation.

 Bevacizumab, a type of targeted therapy, has been found to cause ovarian failure that is sometimes permanent.
 Little is known about other targeted therapies.
 Thalidomide and lenalidomide are examples of medications that can cause birth defects, so you will be asked to use two forms of birth control while on these.
 Ask your provider about the possible risks for birth defects related to the medications you are receiving.

-Treatments used to prepare for stem cell and bone marrow transplants are likely to cause infertility in women.
-Transplant regimens using busulfan and/or cyclophosphamide are more toxic to a woman's fertility than those using melphalan.
-Studies have found that girls treated for childhood cancers before puberty have a good chance of regaining ovarian function.
+Treatments used to prepare for stem cell and bone marrow transplants are likely to cause infertility.
+Transplant regimens using busulfan and/or cyclophosphamide are more toxic to fertility than those using melphalan.

 Radiation Therapy and Fertility

-- Your age at the time of treatment: As with chemotherapy, the size of the follicle pool before treatment is linked to the number of oocytes remaining after therapy.
-Younger women are more likely to have a larger pool and are less likely to enter permanent menopause at the time of therapy.
+• Your age at the time of treatment: As with chemotherapy, the size of the follicle pool before treatment is linked to the number of oocytes remaining after therapy.
+Younger people are more likely to have a larger pool and are less likely to enter permanent menopause at the time of therapy.

-Younger women who regain periods (menses) after radiation therapy are at risk of starting menopause earlier than women who did not have radiation or chemotherapy.
-Predicting when this menopause will happen is hard, putting pressure on younger women who wish to have a natural pregnancy.
-As with chemotherapy, women who start to have their periods after treatment are not always able to get pregnant.
+Younger people whose periods start again after radiation therapy are at risk of starting menopause earlier than those who did not have radiation or chemotherapy.
+Predicting when this menopause will happen is hard, putting pressure on younger people who wish to have a natural pregnancy.
+If you restart your period after treatment, you are not always able to get pregnant.

-Total body irradiation (TBI) is a technique used for stem cell and bone marrow transplants in which the whole body is irradiated.
-This treatment has been found to have a great effect on fertility in women, leading to permanent ovarian failure in many of these patients.
-Girls who have received TBI before puberty are more likely to get back ovarian function than those who received it after puberty.
+Total body irradiation (TBI) is used for stem cell and bone marrow transplants.
+The whole body gets radiation.
+TBI has a great effect on fertility, often leading to permanent ovarian failure.
+If you received TBI before puberty, you are more likely to get back ovarian function than those who received it after puberty.

 Radiation therapy to the belly or pelvis can cause harm to the uterus and/or cervix.
 This can make it hard to carry a pregnancy to term.
-Studies have found that radiation can cause changes to the muscles, blood flow, and size of the uterus.
+Radiation can also cause changes to the muscles, blood flow, and size of the uterus.
 This may keep an embryo from implanting.
 If you have received radiation to the uterus, you are at higher risk for miscarriage, preterm labor, and low birth weight babies.
 Despite these risks, the risk of birth defects is not increased, so long as radiation is not given during pregnancy.

-The pituitary gland, found in the brain, makes hormones (LH and FSH) that stimulate the ovary to make and release a mature female oocyte.
+The pituitary gland (in the brain) makes hormones (LH and FSH) that stimulate the ovary to make and release a mature female oocyte.
 Radiation therapy to the brain can harm the pituitary gland, affecting the ovulation cycle.
 This can lead to a shorter time for fertilization after ovulation.
 This can often be fixed by taking supplemental hormones.

 Surgery and Fertility

 Surgery that removes both ovaries or the uterus, cervix, and/or fallopian tubes will affect fertility.
-Depending on how advanced the cancer is, you may be eligible for fertility-preserving surgeries and should discuss these choices with your surgeon.
+Depending on how advanced the cancer is, you may be eligible for fertility-preserving surgeries and should talk about these choices with your surgeon.

 Hormone Therapy

-Tamoxifen can temporarily stop or change menstruation, but this does not happen in all women.
-It is possible to become pregnant while on tamoxifen, so you should use two forms of birth control to prevent pregnancy.
+Tamoxifen can temporarily stop or change menstruation, but this does not happen to everyone.
+It is possible to become pregnant while on tamoxifen.
+You should use two forms of birth control to prevent pregnancy.
 If you become pregnant while on tamoxifen, the medicine should be stopped right away due to the risk to the fetus.
-Also, tamoxifen can affect estradiol and FSH levels, making it hard to test ovarian function in women on the medicine (see assessment of ovarian function below).
+Also, tamoxifen can affect estradiol and FSH levels, making it hard to test ovarian function if you are taking this medicine (see assessment of ovarian function below).

 Assessment of Ovarian Function after Therapy

-The return of a woman’s period is not a good predictor of fertility.
+The return of your period is not a good predictor of fertility.
 There are a few tests that can help check fertility.
-Follicle-stimulating hormone (FSH) and estradiol (E 2) are hormone levels, which can be checked by a blood test on the 3rd day of menstruation.
+Follicle-stimulating hormone (FSH) and estradiol (E 2) are hormone levels that can be checked by a blood test on the 3rd day of menstruation.
 These levels are used to assess ovarian follicle reserve (number of eggs remaining in the ovary) and fertility.

 These levels cannot predict exactly how many follicles are left or how long before infertility will start.
 One hormone, anti-Mullerian hormone (AMH), is made by early follicles and is a good predictor of the follicle reserve.
 Using ultrasound to count the number of antral follicles (those oocytes that are growing) on the 3rd day of the menstrual cycle can also be a good marker of follicle reserve.
 The number of follicles maturing is linked to the number that remains.
-While tamoxifen affects the levels of FSH and E 2, it does not affect the antral follicle count, so this test may be useful in predicting future fertility in women taking tamoxifen.
+While tamoxifen affects the levels of FSH and E2, it does not affect the antral follicle count, so this test may be useful in predicting future fertility if you are taking tamoxifen.

 If I still ovulate, is there any danger or risk of becoming pregnant after therapy?

 The DNA of oocytes can be harmed by cancer therapies, but this damage can repair itself in the months after treatment (the exact time needed for repair is unknown).
-Your team may suggest that you wait a certain amount of time after treatment before trying to get pregnant.
-It is important to discuss your case with your oncology team.
+Your provider may suggest that you wait a certain amount of time after treatment before trying to get pregnant.
+It is important to talk about your case with your provider.
 You may also want to talk with a fertility expert who works with cancer patients.

 For breast cancer survivors, there has always been concern that pregnancy after treatment could increase the risk of recurrence, especially in estrogen receptor-positive tumors.
 However, studies have found that pregnancy does not appear to increase the risk of recurrence.
-Studies have not tested if it is safe for breast cancer survivors to take fertility medications if they are not able to get pregnant naturally.
+It is not clear if getting pregnant after fertility preservation or using assisted reproductive technologies like IVF, intrauterine insemination (IUI), frozen embryo transfer, or egg/embryo freezing is safe for breast cancer survivors.
+It can be affected by the type of breast cancer, treatments received, and hormone receptor status.

 You can also learn more about fertility preservation options and find links to resources for more information.